CodingNomads/mentor-docs/docs/03_mentorship_process.md

 Before your call, make sure to check where your student is at.
 This will also help you find topics to discuss if your student doesn't have any specific questions.

+### Code Review The Capstone Project

+Most mentored courses include at least one larger project, called the **capstone** project.
+This project makes your students put the content they are learning into practice.
+Your responsibility as their mentor is to support them through their work on the capstone project:

+- **Push** them to keep working on it and get it done.
+- **Answer** question they have, and help them with finding solutions.
+- Code **review** their project code thoroughly.

+We suggest you to <a href='14_tips.md#do-code-reviews-on-github' target='_blank'>do your code reviews on GitHub</a>, as this will additionally prepare your students for the real-world experience of receiving code reviews directly in their code on GitHub, as well as to help them practice the process associated with that.

+This will be the largest project your students have worked on so far, so be patient and supportive and help them to get it done.
+There's nothing quite as useful and motivating as having a completed project that you built by yourself :)

-### Grade Student Submissions
+### Grade Platform Submissions

-Our platform includes auto-graded submissions and other types of submissions that are meant to be manually graded.
+Our platform includes some auto-graded submissions (quizzes) and other types of submissions that are meant to be manually graded (assignments).

 We are planning to include some form of grading into the mentor's responsibilities since it's motivating for students to see written feedback and encouragement regarding their submissions when done by a thoughtful and supportive mentor.

-However, the way these manual submissions are currently set up is only as **check-in points for students**.
-Therefore, **you do not currently need to grade student submissions**.
+However, the way these manual submissions are currently set up is only as **check-in points** for students.
+Therefore, you do not currently need to grade student submissions.

+Please make sure to give your students feedback if they ask about any of their submissions, and pro-actively check in with them on whether they want to discuss any of the code they submitted.

 ## CORE DUTY #2: Weekly 1-On-1 Calls